-First, schedule an appointment with a member of the Center for Educational Access staff to review documentation and determine appropriate accommodations.
+First, schedule an appointment with a member of the Office of Disability and Access Services staff to review documentation and determine appropriate accommodations.
 Then, you'll present your professor(s) with the Accommodation Agreement Form, signed by a center staff member and yourself, outlining the accommodations for which you're eligible.
 Once he or she receives the form, your professor will sign it and return the form to the center.
 We'll then make copies for both you and your professor.

-If I register with the Center for Educational Access, will it appear on my permanent record/transcript?
+If I register with the Office of Disability and Access Services, will it appear on my permanent record/transcript?

 No. Because disability information is kept highly confidential, your documentation is housed in the center and is completely separate from any information maintained by the Office of the University Registrar.

-Is there a charge for the services provided by the Center for Educational Access?
+Is there a charge for the services provided by the Office of Disability and Access Services?

 No, absolutely not.
 The Americans with Disabilities Amendments Act and Section 504 of the Rehabilitation Act of 1973 prohibit charging students for services including but not limited to books on tape, interpreters and notetakers.

-Do I need to re-register with the Center for Educational Access each semester?
+Do I need to re-register with the Office of Disability and Access Services each semester?

 No, once you have registered with the center, there is no need to register again; however, if your medical condition changes, you may be required to submit updated documentation.
 Also, to receive appropriate accommodations each semester, you do need to meet with a center staff member to complete the Accommodations Agreement Form for each class.